Indiana man who lost eye to gas canister reaches settlement

 FORT WAYNE, Ind.
-(AP) — Federal court documents show the settlement amount reached by an Indiana city and a man who lost an eye after being struck by a tear gas canister police fired during 2020 protests over the killing of George Floyd has reached a settlement with the city of Fort Wayne.
+(AP) — An Indiana man who says he lost an eye after being struck by a tear gas canister police fired during 2020 protests over the killing of George Floyd has reached a settlement with the city of Fort Wayne.

-Brake accused the Fort Wayne officer of firing a tear gas canister that struck him in his right eye, rupturing it and leading to its surgical removal.
+Brake accused a Fort Wayne officer of firing a tear gas canister that struck him in his right eye, rupturing it and leading to its surgical removal.

 City officials have denied liability and said a Fort Wayne police officer did not deploy a tear gas canister at Brake’s face during the protests.
-They had said Brake’s injuries resulted from his own actions and that no excessive force was used.
+They have said Brake’s injuries resulted from his own actions and that no excessive force was used.

 He was injured as he joined others in protests in downtown Fort Wayne after Floyd, a Black man, was killed by a white Minneapolis police officer in May 2020.